IoT device management: What it is and why it’s important

 That said, many IoT sensors and devices – think refrigerators, thermostats, and medical equipment – don’t allow or have a provision for endpoint security.
 Device management platforms need to analyze network traffic to and from the device and monitor that traffic for anomalous behavior.
 Some platforms deploy deep machine learning to automate these checks.

 We know IoT security can be a daunting subject.
-Learn about IoT security best practices in this blog post.
 If you are looking for the right IoT security solution, we detailed several IoT security options in this post.

 3. Create easy scalability for businesses